Edit this wiki page Follow

 No recent wiki edits to this page.

-Hitscan detection is an easy and simple way of simulating ballistic trajectory used in many shooting games.
-The hitscan function assumes that the projectile travels in a straight line at infinite speed, a somewhat inaccurate, but practical simulation of a bullet's speed and accuracy.
-The hitscan method allows for easy programming of weapon functions in games, saving some resources, but does not allow for accurate simulation of ballistic properties.
+Hitscan detection is an easy and simple way of calculating used in many shooting games.
+The hitscan function assumes that the projectile travels in a straight line at infinite speed, an inaccurate but practical simulation of a bullet's velocity.
+The hitscan method allows for easy programming of weapon functions in games, thus saving some resources, but it does not allow for accurate ballistics simulation.
+This can be a non-issue in less realistic, high-energy shooters, but is usually undesirable in historic or modern military settings.

-There are some games which opt to use individually modeled bullets, which have their own trajectory and strength.
-For example, Quake's nailgun uses individually modeled bullets, while its shotgun uses hitscan.
-Individually modeled bullets are usually found in more realistic shooting simulators, such as the ArmA or Crysis franchises.
+Some games opt to use individually modeled bullets, which have their own trajectory and strength.
+For example, Quake's nailgun uses individually-modeled rounds, while its shotgun uses hitscan.
+Individually modeled bullets are most often found in games that aim for realistic shooting, such as the ArmA or Crysis franchises.

 This edit will also create new pages on Giant Bomb for: